Moha-Alqa/seg4105_playground/tut06/MeetingNotesOfPitches.md

 Circuit Breaker: If a project isn't completed in six weeks, reassess its viability and shaping.
 Cool-down: Use this period for reflection, minor tasks, and bug fixes.

-# TO DO
-# Document all rough meeting notes of the pitches (consider this a rough draft of deliverable #2)
+# Document of all rough meeting notes of the pitches
 The team should submit detailed meeting minutes, as well as make all necessary updates to the winning pitch.

 ## Meeting notes on arriving at that decision